Can you return a car you just bought?

 How to avoid returning a car

-It’s also a good idea to take the car to be inspected by an independent, third-party mechanic who can provide an unbiased assessment of the car and any issues it may have.
-If the mechanic discovers mechanical problems, ask the seller to foot the bill for repairs.
+- Take the car to be inspected by an independent, third-party mechanic.
+They can provide an unbiased assessment of the car and any issues it may have.
+If the mechanic discovers mechanical problems, ask the seller to foot the repair bill.

 Alternatives to returning your car